octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.0 - 2023-06-23 =
+* Added support for automatic exports.
+Only BLM format added for now but more to be rolled out soon
+* Show admin notice if Houzez theme not active
+* Only do redirect when plugin activated if Houzez is active.
+Previously it would show an error

 = 1.0.21 - 2023-06-20 =
 * Support for CSV format allowing any CSV file hosted on a public URL to be imported